Plarium Blog Our Picks 16 Best Mobile Games To Play on the Go

 Zenless Zone Zero’s take on an urban fantasy RPG is full of unique twists and turns.
 This one’s from the creators of Genshin Impact, so you can expect gacha mechanics implemented alongside its hack-and-slash combat set within the post-apocalyptic metropolis of New Eridu.
 Combat is certainly the spotlight here, and you’ll likely feel overpowered with each dodge and hit.

-The game’s roguelike elements ensure each playthrough feels fresh and full of unpredictable experiences.
+The game’s roguelike elements ensure each playthrough feels fresh and full of unpredictable experiences, gameplay you may be familiar with if you’re a fan of other games like ZZZ.
 Procedurally generated layouts and encounters are part of the loop, with a vibrant cityscape to explore as you unlock new content.

 7. Balatro